Stonebridge logo

 Although qualifications aren’t essential to finding employment in the care industry it certainly helps.

 Those with qualifications will receive in-depth knowledge that can be used in a variety of different care settings.
-As well was the opportunity to progress with their careers at a faster rate than those without.
+As well as the opportunity to progress with their careers at a faster rate than those without.

 A Level 3 Diploma is equivalent to A Level study.
 You’ll gain a substantial amount of knowledge and be able to use your qualification to support university applications.